Faculty

 Ph.D.
 Johns Hopkins University

-Teaching Interests: Nineteenth-century American literature and culture, American Romanticism
+Teaching Interests: Nineteenth-century American literature and culture, American Romanticism, history of science, posthumanism, and ecocriticism.

 Beth Ann Fennelly